oktayshakirov/couples-card-game/README.md

 # 💕 Couples Card Game

 Couples Card Game is a fun and interactive card game for couples built with React Native and Expo.
-Swipe through cards with questions and dares to deepen your connection and have a great time together!
+Swipe through cards with truths and dares to deepen your connection and have a great time together!

 > Transform your mobile device into an engaging couples activity.
-Couples Card Game combines beautiful swipe animations with meaningful questions and fun dares to help couples connect, laugh, and create lasting memories together.
+Couples Card Game combines beautiful swipe animations with meaningful truths and fun dares to help couples connect, laugh, and create lasting memories together.

 Whether you're looking for a fun date night activity, want to spark deeper conversations, or simply enjoy playing games together, Couples Card Game provides an entertaining way to strengthen your relationship.
 Our app features smooth card swiping, player statistics tracking, and a beautiful interface designed for two players.